chakra-ui/awesome-chakra-ui/README.md

 - [Klerye](https://www.klerye.com/): A platform to add and find Ghanaian Youtube and Twitch channels.
 Created using Next.js, Chakra-UI, Prisma, Railway's postgres, trpc and deployed on Vercel.
 - [June](https://june.so): An app that generates instant product analytics reports on top of Segment.
 Made using Next.js and a custom Chakra UI theme.
 - [Confused's Site](https://confused.studio): Creative engineering studio of digital products and video games.
 Website powered by NextJS, Typescript, Next-SEO, Chakra UI and Amplify.
+- [TRIGO's Site](https://trigodev.com): Company Website.
+We are a software development company specializing in business software.
+Our Website and all of our apps are powered by Chakra UI & co.

 ## 📚️ Libraries